 Sleep Disturbance

-Following a TBI, up to 60% of people may suffer from a disturbance in their sleep patterns.
-As sleep involves many different parts of the brain there are several different kinds of sleep disturbances which may occur.
-These include insomnia, hypersomnia and fatigue.
+Following a TBI, up to 60% of people suffer from a disturbance in their sleep patterns.
+As sleep involves many different parts of the brain, there are several different kinds of sleep disturbances that may occur.
+These traumatic brain injury symptoms include insomnia, hypersomnia and fatigue.

 Read more about Sleep Disturbance following TBI here.